 That frustrating process may change soon with a ground-breaking new blood test, which was the focus of a study published in JAMA at the end of July.
 The test identifies the protein ptau-2017, a biomarker for Alzheimer's, and was able to better predict the disease than several other existing biomarkers we currently test for.
 "As reported at the Alzheimer’s Association International Conference 2020, levels of ptau-217 measured in blood may be the most specific biological marker to give evidence that a person has Alzheimer’s, and the earliest marker, among those tested to date, to show measurable changes in the brain, possibly even decades before symptoms occur," says Keith Fargo, PhD, the director of scientific programs and outreach at the Alzheimer's Association.

-Again, ptau-217 isn’t the only known biomarker for Alzheimer’s.
-But Jessica Caldwell, PhD, the director of the Women’s Alzheimer’s Movement Prevention Center at the Cleveland Clinic in Las Vegas, says it’s an important discovery because of how accurate it’s proving to be.
-“There are many different Alzheimer’s disease biomarkers, with some relatively easier and cheaper to measure—like a brain MRI—and others very difficult or expensive—such as a spinal tap or brain amyloid scan,” she says.
-“However, having a single biomarker does not definitively diagnose Alzheimer’s in someone with dementia or at risk.
+Again, ptau-217 isn't the only known biomarker for Alzheimer's.
+But Jessica Caldwell, PhD, the director of the Women’s Alzheimer’s Movement Prevention Center at the Cleveland Clinic in Las Vegas, says it's an important discovery because of how accurate it's proving to be.
+"There are many different Alzheimer’s disease biomarkers, with some relatively easier and cheaper to measure—like a brain MRI—and others very difficult or expensive—such as a spinal tap or brain amyloid scan," she says.
+"However, having a single biomarker does not definitively diagnose Alzheimer’s in someone with dementia or at risk.
 This test is predicting which people have Alzheimer’s dementia at 96 percent accuracy, and also predicts who has brain amyloid among people who have no memory problems at 90 percent accuracy.
-This is really remarkable!”
-Basically, it not only can predict the disease with someone already experiencing dementia, it can also predict the presence of the brain plaque buildup years before someone starts having memory problems.
+This is really remarkable!"
+Basically, it not only can predict the disease with someone already experiencing dementia, it can also predict the presence of the brain plaque buildup years before someone starts showing the early signs of Alzheimer's.

 "This test is predicting which people have Alzheimer’s dementia at 96 percent accuracy, and also predicts who has brain amyloid among people who have no memory problems at 90 percent accuracy.
 This is really remarkable!" — Jessica Caldwell, PhD